Montana-Media-Arts/441-web-tech-Spring2024-course/modules/week-15/_posts/2000-02-02-setting-up-github.md

 # Set Up GitHub

-You all should have GitHub, so now, make sure GitHub Pages is active.
+You all should have GitHub, so now we are going to make GitHub Pages is active so you can share any/all projects with everyone.

 How do you do that?